highcharts/node-export-server/README.md

 In cases of batch exports, it's faster to use the HTTP server than the CLI.
 This is due to the overhead of starting PhantomJS for each job when using the CLI.

-As a concrete example, running the CLI with `testcharts/basic.json` averages about 449ms.
+As a concrete example, running the CLI with [testcharts/basic.json](testcharts/basic.json) as the input and converting to PNG averages about 449ms.
 Posting the same configuration to the HTTP server averages less than 100ms.

 So it's better to write a bash script that starts the server and then performs a set of POSTS to it through e.g. curl if not wanting to host the